 Well, it wasn’t all work.
 There was time for music, for tennis, for gardening, for theater.
 We travelled whenever we could – to England, to France, to England, to South America, to England, to Canada, to England….you get the drift.

 Then one day (this is the Once Upon a Time part) I came across an English queen whose name was completely unfamiliar to me.
 Intrigued, I began to research – more journeys to England and to France — and then I began to write the novel that would be published in 2013 as Shadow on the Crown.
 It is the first book in a trilogy, and the sequel, The Price of Blood, was released in 2015.
-Currently I am hard at work on book number three.
-It seems I’ve come full circle – my mind in England somewhere, wandering an ancient, green, Anglo-Saxon landscape while I sit here in California with my nose planted firmly in a book.
+In 2014 I was honored to serve as Writer in Residence at Gladstone’s Library in Wales where I took part in the library’s Hearth Literary Festival.
+I have been a panelist at writing conferences in the U.S. and the U.K., and have spoken to numerous book groups and school groups about my novels and the research behind them.
+Currently I am hard at work on the final novel of the Emma of Normandy Trilogy.
+It seems I’ve come full circle – my mind in England somewhere, wandering an ancient, green, Anglo-Saxon landscape while I sit here in California with my nose planted firmly in a book–only now, it’s the one I’m writing.